-Jamaican cultural values and moral values as they are today compared to how they were in the past.
-In life, change is constant, whether it’s technology or cultural or moral nothing stays the same.
-Many people say’s, “how sweet life was back in the days”, then they take out their mobile
+Jamaican cultural values and its moral values as they are today in comparison to how they were in the past will never be the same.
+In life, change is constant, whether its technology, cultural or moral values, nothing stays the same.
+Many people say, “How sweet life was back in the days”, then they take out their mobile phone.

 How great would life be if everyone could have the best of both worlds?
 Unfortunately, that’s not how it works.
 Imagine if society puts in the same amount of force to keep cultural and moral values together as they do to ensure the progression of technology.
 Oh what a wonderful world it would be, the gatekeepers of integrity would be on high alert.
 It would become a place where helping your neighbors build up and not self destruction would be the right thing to do.

 Well, fortunately and unfortunately, just like the rest of the world, Jamaican cultural and moral values are constantly changing.
 Some changes are for the better even though the demands in society have increased.
 The pressure on the people are causing more reaction with every action.

 Luckily, Jamaica is keeping up with the global necessities and the ever changing world, just to stay competitive.
 Unfortunately in doing so, some of the cultural and moral values are being left behind.
 The generation growing up in the 1950s, 1960s and 1970s were held at a higher standard.
 Many Jamaican children of the 50s, 60s and 70s grew up with their grandparent.
 Their parents went out to work locally on the island while others migrated mostly to the United Kingdom and other parts of the world seeking a better way of life.